gabrielee5/fetch_bybit_data/README.md

 In the 'fetch_data.py' file modify the parameters to your likings and run the code; a new folder will be created and the csv file will be stored there.

 It may be possible to download other bybit data using this template by changing the api request format (in this case is kline). - haven't tested this yet

+## Concatenate files

+the manage_data.py file is used to concatenate the downloaded file in a single file considering that they may have been downloaded in tranches.